 To avoid this, it's vital that you know - or at least your legal advisor - knows exactly what is included in your contract.

 Gascoigne Halman says: "Factor in all costs and be realistic.
-Work out exactly how much your solicitors fees, removal charges and estate agent costs will be, so you can be prepared."
+Work out exactly how much your solicitor's fees, removal charges and estate agent costs will be, so you can be prepared."

-Traditionally the housing market has been based on seasonal trend, with many homeowners told to 'wait until spring to sell', but this can been a big mistake causing houses to get lost in the rush.
+Traditionally the housing market has been based on seasonal trend, with many homeowners told to 'wait until spring to sell', but this can be a big mistake causing houses to get lost in the rush.

 Business manager at Edward Mellor, Nigel Stephens said: "In a market where demand outstrips supply, putting your house on the market when there are fewer properties around could mean you sell your house quicker and get a good price too.

 This is a common mistake for many, as they fear the volatility of the market and try to rush their sale, so Henry Pryor says that is where the agent comes in.

 He says: "You want an agent who will sell your property not just list it.
 A good agent can add <10% to the price."

 5. Don’t tidy up